Cheyne-Stokes Vs Sleep Apnea – What Is The Difference?

 Sleep apnea is diagnosed by more erratic periods of breathing.
 There is no set pattern that a doctor can observe, which may lead a doctor to diagnose the sleep disorder as sleep apnea.
 Doctors will most likely look for frequency in the periods of ceased breathing to determine the severity of the sleep apnea.
 Sleep apnea, unlike Cheyne-Stokes, can be diagnosed accurately in a home sleep apnea test as well as with an in-lab sleep study.

-Check out Sleep Care Online as a convenient, safe, and affordable way for getting tested for sleep apnea in the comfort of your own home.
+Check out Sleep Care Online as a convenient, safe, and affordable way to get tested for sleep apnea in the comfort of your own home.
 This test was designed to fit into a person’s lifestyle as it doesn’t require going into a lab for testing.

 Treating Cheyne-Stokes vs. Sleep Apnea